 Think of your body as a garden.
 Before planting anything, we first clear any debris and prepare the soil, making it rich and fertile so that tiny seeds can implant, receive nourishment and grow.

 Just as a beautiful garden needs suitable conditions and care, we believe it is important to create similar foundations in our bodies to enable life to develop.

 You may already have done extensive research into ways of improving your chances of having a baby.
-I would like to share my own thoughts with you.
-I’m happy to answer any questions you may have and welcome your feedback.
+We would like to share our thoughts with you.
+We are happy to answer any questions you may have and welcome your feedback.

 First, it is important to understand that there is a difference between basic research and the clinical kind.

 Basic research tries to discover how acupuncture works, since this may lead to a greater understanding of a problem or condition and more effective treatment for patients may follow this kind of research.

 Clinical research can assess if acupuncture works.
 The method is to use standardised treatment for every patient, ignoring individual special needs and circumstances.
 Since the principle underlying all Chinese medicine emphasises treating the body as a whole, with tailored treatment viewed as essential, research based on standardised treatment has drawbacks.

 Stress is a key factor and this can become self-perpetuating when conception repeatedly fails to happen.
 Medication (e.g. for depression, epilepsy) taken for unrelated purposes can affect fertility; catching a simple cold may even affect ovulation.
 Used as a holistic therapy, acupuncture can address various health issues at the same time, issues that may be disrupting your body’s natural balance and creating a state of infertility.

 So we advise that you treat research data as guidance only, even when it supports the case for acupuncture.
 The expertise and wide-ranging medical experience of the practitioner you choose, and your confidence in their approach, is vital.